 A physician can carry out a physical examination to check for a goiter and other hallmark symptoms of hypothyroidism.

-High blood levels of Serum TSH, or thyroid-stimulating hormone (thyrotropin), indicate hypothyroidism.
-TSH is produced in the pituitary gland.
-Blood levels of TSH rise when the thyroid gland does not produce enough thyroxine.
+The pituitary gland in the brain produces TSH.
+Blood levels of TSH rise when the thyroid gland does not produce enough of the T4 hormone, sometimes called thyroxine.

 Medications and supplements that may affect levothyroxine absorption include:

-- High cholesterol
+- high cholesterol